 Eminence Organics products contain two retinol alternatives: bakuchiol, which is the extract from the leaves and seeds of the babchi plant, and our Natural Retinol Alternative, which is derived from botanical extracts of the tara tree and chicory root.
 Mixing products with these ingredient is no issue!
 Products containing bakuchiol and Natural Retinol Alternative can be safely used with other skin care products without risking the side effects mentioned above, such as irritation, dryness, purging or peeling.
 However, if conventional retinol is your ingredient of choice, read the following guide to avoid risky pairings with conventional retinol and other potent ingredients.

 Unlike conventional retinol, there aren’t many products that don’t agree with hyaluronic acid, which is why we’re so pleased to tell you these two make a lovely team.
 Hyaluronic acid’s hydration benefits pair wonderfully with the drying nature of conventional retinol.
 A hyaluronic acid serum or even moisturizer can counteract the drying effects of conventional retinol, working to reduce the effects of any irritation and helping the skin replenish and rehydrate.

 Don’t Mix: Conventional Retinol And AHA and BHA

-However, if you find yourself loyal to these products (don’t we know that feeling), you don’t have to abandon one for the other.
+However, if you find yourself loyal to these products, you don’t have to abandon one for the other.
 Simply avoid using your conventional retinol and BHA or AHA products at the same time.
 Either alternate your product usage to different days or use your conventional retinol at night and your BHA and AHA throughout the day.
 It’s worth noting that retinoids have to be used in the evening due to the increased UV sensitivity they cause.